DoclerLabs/openstack/openstack-installer/docs/configuration.rst

   cinder_backend: lvm                        # The default backend for Cinder volumes.
 Can be 'lvm' or 'ceph'.
   cinder_ceph_pool: volumes                  # The default Ceph pool for the volumes.
   cinder_ceph_user: cinder                   # The Ceph user for accessing the Ceph pool.
-  cinder_backup_ceph_pool: backups           # The Ceph pool used for the volume backups.
-  cinder_backup_ceph_user: cinder-backup     # The Ceph user used for the volume backups.
   cinder_volume_secret_uuid:                 # A random UUID for the Ceph secret in Libvirt.
   cinder_ceph_key:                           # If a cephx key is given here, use that, instead of creating a user.
 Useful for external Ceph.

+  cinder_backup_backend: posix               # The backend for cinder backup, Can be 'posix' or 'ceph'
+  cinder_backup_ceph_cluster_name:           # The cluster name for ceph used by cinder-backup.
+Default is ceph_cluster_name(ceph).
+  cinder_backup_ceph_monitors:               # Alternative ceph monitor hosts for cinder-backup.
+Userful for external Ceph.
+  cinder_backup_ceph_pool: backups           # The Ceph pool used for the volume backups.
+  cinder_backup_ceph_user: cinder-backup     # The Ceph user used for the volume backups.
+  cinder_backup_ceph_key:                    # Same as cinder_ceph_key, for the backup user/pool.

 Multi-backend support can be activated by using a cinder_backends list instead of the options above.
 The list structure: